deni2312/Telegram-Bot-Api-Cpp/README.md

 ### Usage

 The **api** paramater contains all methods of Telegram APIs, and **update** paramater contains the message sent by the user.
-The **update** paramater is the JSON rappresentation of the message sent by the user, and for example if you need to access the chat-id paramater you can simply type :
+The **update** paramater is the JSON rappresentation of the update sent by the user, and for example if you need to access the chat-id paramater you can simply type :
 ```c++
 update.message->chat->id
  ```